thingsboard/thingsboard.github.io/docs/user-guide/ui/aliases.md

 entity-list-1:
     0:
         image: /images/user-guide/ui/alias/entity-list-1-ce.png
-        title: 'In the "Add alias" dialog box, enter the alias name, and select the "Group entities" filter type.
+        title: 'In the "Add alias" dialog box, enter the alias name, and select the "Entity list" filter type.
 Then choose the entities type and select the entity group.'

 entity-list-2:
     0: